 For podcasters using Squarespace

-Traffic from iTunes is included as traffic to your podcast’s RSS feed.
+Traffic from Apple Podcasts is included as traffic to your podcast’s RSS feed.
 Note that this doesn’t measure your podcast subscribers - it’s only a measure of traffic.

 If you replaced your default RSS URL

 If you replaced your default RSS URL through a service like Feedburner, how the service processes data can affect its accuracy.

 If a service makes a request from the RSS feed for each new subscriber, or when a subscriber checks for updates, this should be fairly accurate.
 However, if the service makes batched requests and displays that same information to all subscribers, we can't guarantee precise accuracy.
 We’re unable to provide detailed support for these third-party services.